 SPEAKERS

-Librarian, Information Services, Courthouse Libraries BC
+Librarian, Information Services, Courthouse Libraries, British Columbia, Canada

 Clare Asquith Finegan is an experienced Outreach and Reference Librarian with Courthouse Libraries BC, Canada, where she has spent eight years supporting public, self-represented litigants, and the legal community in accessing and navigating legal information.
 This publicly accessible law library is a rare resource in Canada and internationally.
 Clare’s background is diverse, spanning the arts, archives, community startups and more, but a constant in her career has been her dedication to reducing barriers to information access.
 She has provided comprehensive training on legal and legislative research to lawyers, students, public librarians, and Indigenous legal clinics, helping to build research skills across these various user groups.